Winetricks/winezeug/trunk/buildbot/readme-wine.txt

     and then verify that the setting took on all cores with cpufreq-info If it didn't, try setting it individually for each core with e.g.
-    "for core in `seq 1 8`; do cpufreq-set -g performance -c$core; done"
+    "for core in `seq 1 8`; do cpufreq-set -g performance -c$core; done" performance is faster than ondemand by 30% (!) on a8-3850 processors, and by about 4% on i7 or q9300 processors.